SocketByte/wss/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/SocketByte/wss)
 ![GitHub contributors](https://img.shields.io/github/contributors/SocketByte/wss)

-WSS (Web Shell System) is an experimental shell building framework for Wayland allowing you to easily create shell widgets with well-established web technologies.
-It is built with Qt6 and QtWebEngine in C++ and integrates seamlessly with any web framework your heart desires, such as React (or Preact), Vue, Angular or just plain HTML/JS.
+WSS (Web Shell System) is an **experimental shell building framework** for Wayland allowing you to easily create shell widgets with well-established web technologies.
+It is built with Qt6 and QtWebEngine in C++ and integrates seamlessly with any web framework your heart desires, such as _React (or Preact), Vue, Angular or just plain HTML/JS_.
 </div>

 > [!CAUTION]